rss logo

 Info

-• Get exploit informations :
+• Get exploit information:

 msf6 > info exploit/windows/smb/ms09_050_smb2_negotiate_func_index